sukanta481/d2w/replit.md

 If mail delivery fails, the form:
 - Returns error message to user
 - Logs complete submission to `contacts.txt` with "FAILED TO SEND" marker
-- Provides direct contact email: info@dawntoweb.com
+- Provides direct contact email: info@biznexa.tech
 - Team can manually follow up using logged data

 ## Customization